 - Severe heart conditions

-Further, depending on the condition, the insurer may require that you give regular updates on your condition as time goes on — if the condition improves, you may no longer be entitled to receive benefits.
-You should never misrepresent your condition, as doing so may not only disqualify you from receiving benefits but could expose you to both civil and criminal liability.
+Further, depending on the condition, the insurer may require regular updates on your condition as time goes on.
+If the condition improves, the insurer may terminate your long-term disability benefits.
+You should never misrepresent your condition, since it may disqualify you from receiving benefits and could expose you to both civil and criminal liability.

-Here at Bryant Legal Group, P.C., our attorneys have spent decades representing clients in a range of private disability insurance disputes.
-We are committed to providing personalized advocacy, and to that end, we work closely with clients throughout the submission, appeals, and litigation process to ensure that they are apprised of new developments in the case.
+Here at Bryant Legal Group, our attorneys have spent decades representing clients in a range of private disability insurance disputes.
+We are committed to providing personalized advocacy.
+We work closely with clients throughout the submission, appeals, and litigation processes to ensure that they are apprised of new developments in the case.

-Call (312) 561-3010 today to connect with an experienced Chicago private disability attorney here at Bryant Legal Group, P.C.
+Call (312) 561-3010 or complete our online form today to connect with an experienced Chicago private disability attorney at Bryant Legal Group.
 We look forward to evaluating your dispute and helping you move forward with your claims.